App Configuration (fly.toml)

 The checks

-- You need to specify the type of th check
+- The type of check (

 [checks]